Get $500 and your FREE investor kit!

 The informational resources on Lear’s website can be particularly helpful to investors who are unfamiliar with the industry — which could be a considerable amount, based on the findings from a recent Bankrate survey.
 Only 9% of Americans identified gold and other precious metals as their preferred long-term investment in 2022.

-Gold’s price has primarily trended upward since 1990, when it was $386.20, reaching almost $2,800 an ounce in October 20243.
-Silver’s price has also generally increased in past decades — including a significant 557% leap during 1980’s challenging inflationary period, according to a Lear Capital analysis.
+Gold’s price has primarily trended upward over the long-term.
+Silver’s price has also generally increased in past decades — including a significant 557% leap during 1980’s challenging inflationary period.
+Silver followed gold’s strong performance in 2025, trading at over $35 per ounce and posting gains of approximately 17-18% year-over-year.

-“[Silver] is a pretty good hedge against inflation; it [went] from about $7 up to $50 an ounce the last time inflation ran this high,” Kevin DeMeritt says.
-“Gold [went] from $50 an ounce in 1974 to $850 an ounce at the peak of inflation in 1980.”
+“[Silver] is a pretty good hedge against inflation; it [went] from about $10 up to nearly $50 an ounce the last time inflation ran this high,” Kevin DeMeritt says.
+“Gold [went] from about $150 an ounce in 1974 to about $850 an ounce at the peak of inflation in 1980.”

 In the 1980s, a decade that included both a recession and a stock market crash, the CU 3000 Rare Coin index, a collectible coin price-performance listing compiled by PCGS, skyrocketed 660%.